fadhilikhsann/BE_flutter_e_commerce/README.md

 # Back-End for My Flutter Project Portofolio

+Back-End of My Flutter Project Portofolio with Laravel

 ## Description

 I took the Flutter Developer class from BuildWith Angga website which will also be my first Flutter project portfolio.
 I create a multi-platform online shoe store application using Flutter and a REST API using Laravel.
 You can see my front-end project documentation on my GitHub repository link below:<br><br>